neajul/New-Dependencies/Notes/Unfiltered Notes.md

 * Where are the overlaps between online and offline squatting?
 For example: we use cryptpad, signal, matrix server.
 We steal the internet of the hotel across the street.
   * How do they inform each other?
   * **What is this amsterdam squat net??**
+* User-citizen similarities
+* The user—citizen divide
+  * what rights do we have where, and how do they inform each other?
+  * they are not separate! (tubes, smooth/sad woman)
+  * users do not get to vote!
+    * of course participation is voluntary, **but is it really?*
+      * if you're not a user, you are a loser lol
+  * sovereignty: users can only act within the interface, they cannot break out
+    * like squatting is a good way to say fuck it, we leave the system
+    * what are ways of doing this digitally? replace the tools that oppress you?
+  * Funny how it seems like all these issues were solved in the 80s (linux, squatting)
+* Tech doesn't conform to the same standards as governments (which is a pretty low bar)
 * Jan: what if the cloud were public?
   * Public broadcast social media
 * Tal: it's not just wanting to leave the city, **it's being excluded from it too!**